-March 3, 2003 - Consequential changes to this Item made as a result of the Workers Compensation Amendment Act (No. 2), 2002
+March 3, 2003 - Consequential changes to this Item were made as a result of the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002).

 January 1, 2003 - This Item resulted from an editorial consolidation of the former Assessment Policy Manual.
 The Policy in this Item continued the substantive requirements that existed before the consolidation, with any wording changes necessary to reflect legislative and other changes that had occurred.
 Policy No. 30:20:40 in the former Assessment Policy Manual was replaced by this Item.